Musa-aza/Musa-aza/README.md

 - 👋 Hi, I’m Musa
 - 👀 I’m interested in coding and everything that has to do with it
-- 🌱 I’m currently learning html css and javascript
+- 🌱 I’m currently learning html, css and javascript
 - 💞️ I’m looking to collaborate on anything really
 - 📫 Reach me on discord - Musa.aza
 - 😄 Pronouns: I am a Boy